Marshlink line: Route

-The Marshlink line does not follow any particular roads.
-The nearest equivalent route for road transport is the A259 from Hastings to Folkestone via Rye.

 Services

-Passenger services are operated by Southern.
-Trains run hourly between Ashford International and Hastings, stopping at Ham Street, Appledore and Rye.
-Winchelsea and Three Oaks are served by a two-hourly service in each direction (alternating between one and the other), while Doleham is served by just three or four trains per day each way.
+Passenger services are operated by Southern, while freight services to Dungeness are run by Direct Rail Services.
+Trains run hourly between Ashford International and Hastings, stopping at Ham Street, Appledore, Rye, Winchelsea and Three Oaks.
+The latter two stations were served every two hours alternately until a timetable upgrade in May 2023.
+Doleham (between Winchelsea and Three Oaks) is served by just three or four trains per day each way.